From Here to Eternally: Recording and release

-Reception

-The editors of AllMusic Guide scored this album three out of five stars, with reviewer Jason Elias opining that this album recovered some quality from their past two studio releases, noting that while it was a commercial failure, "it features a few underrated gems and some good to great production".
+Critical reception

 "If You Wanna Do a Dance (All Night)" was a pick of the week in Billboard, noting that "this is a new direction" for the group with "perfect timing" and noting that they started experimenting with disco on this track.
 Upon the album release, From Here to Eternally was also spotlit as an album pick, noting that the group's smooth vocals and signature sound are apparent, augmented by Bell's production and collaboration with LeRoy Bell and Casey James.
+Robert Christgau determined that "the lyrics are banal at best and the melodies often annoying."

+The editors of AllMusic Guide scored this album three out of five stars, with reviewer Jason Elias opining that this album recovered some quality from their past two studio releases, noting that while it was a commercial failure, "it features a few underrated gems and some good to great production".